pocketjoso/penthouse/README.md

 ### Performance when running many jobs
 Penthouse is optimised for running many jobs in parallel.
-One shared browser instance is re-used and each job runs in it’s own browser tab.
+One shared browser instance is re-used and each job runs in its own browser tab.
-There's only so many jobs you can run in parallel before your machine runs out of resources;
+There's only so many jobs you can run in parallel before your machine starts running out of resources.
+To run many jobs effectively, see the [many urls example](https://github.com/pocketjoso/penthouse/tree/master/examples/many-urls.js).
-in this case setup somthing like a queue - see the [many urls example](https://github.com/pocketjoso/penthouse/tree/master/examples/many-urls.js)

 ## Options
 Only `url` and `cssString` are required - all other options are optional.